We are accepting online applications for the position of full-time Vermont State Trooper.

 Please allow 15 - 20 days from the time of submittal before inquiring if we have received your documents, to allow time for us to accept the applications from Human Resources and validate your supporting documentation.

-Please note - The written, physical fitness, and MMPI-2 Psychological Inventory are all given on the same day.
+Please note - The physical fitness test, and MMPI-3 Psychological Inventory are given on the same day.
 Applicants must successfully complete each individual task to proceed to the next step.

-On day one, if you complete each section, you may be here from 0830-1630 or later.
+On day one, if you complete each section, you may be here for 4 to 5 hours.
 Please plan accordingly by bringing appropriate snacks and drinks.
-Professional business attire is expected while at the Vermont Police Academy for testing.
-Please dress in a manner that shows respect to the agency.
-You will have an opportunity to change into fitness attire for the physical test.
-You must bring $30 cash or check, as well as your photo ID.
-Be at the Vermont Police Academy no later than 0830 on test day.
+Please arrive in PT gear.
+You must bring your photo ID and smartphone (for two factor authentication for MMPI-3 Test).
+Be at the Vermont Police Academy no later than 0815 on test day.

 Physical Fitness Test